microsoft/FluidFramework/packages/framework/ai-collab/README.md

 1. The current scheme does not allow manipulation of arrays of primitive values because you cannot refer to them.
 We could accomplish this via a path (probably JSON Pointer or JSONPath) from a possibly-null objectId, or wrap arrays in an identified object.
 1. Only 100 object fields total are allowed by OpenAI right now, so larger schemas will fail faster if we have a bunch of schema types generated for type-specific edits.
 1. We don't support nested arrays yet.
-1. Handle 429 rate limit error in streamFromLlm.
+1. Handle 429 rate limit error from OpenAI API.
 1. Top level arrays are not supported with current DSL.
 1. Structured Output fails when multiple schema types have the same first field name (e.g. id: sf.identifier on multiple types).
-1. Pass descriptions from schema metadata to the generated TS types that we put in the prompt.

 <!-- AUTO-GENERATED-CONTENT:START (README_FOOTER) -->